Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 How This Works

-This is a choose-your-own-adventure scenario.
+This is a decision-driven scenario.
 You’ll face three decisions — and your choices shape whether the compliance programme you’ve built survives an SFO investigation.

 +3 Best practice — the response a compliance expert would choose